 Despite the success of the Muggli Bypass, improvements are needed to increase its effectiveness.
 Shovelnose Sturgeon is the only species observed in abundance below the dam that has not been documented successfully navigating the bypass.
 The bypass was designed specifically to pass Shovelnose Sturgeon.
 Water velocity and turbulence between boulders in the lower third of the channel are hypothesized to prevent sturgeon from using the constructed bypass channel.
 Water velocities in the lower third of the bypass were rarely below 7 ft/s during periods of high flow.
 Recommended water velocity for Shovelnose Sturgeon passage is between 3 and 4 ft/s (White and Medford 2002).
-The high-water velocities in the bypass can be attributed to a steeper than designed gradient in the lower third of the constructed channel.
+The high-water velocities in the bypass can be attributed to a steeper than designed gradient in the lower third of the constructed channel that compensates for a flatter than designed slope in the upper third of the constructed channel.
 Spacing of the boulders in the channel may also be a problem.
 Many of the boulders were placed with a gap of 8 to 10 inches; attempting to offset the steeper slope of the channel.
 The narrow gap may be a barrier to the passage of large fish.
 The recommended boulder spacing was intended to be 24 inches (White and Medford 2002).